 Leadership can be measured at the policy level by efficiency, transparency, and accountability.
-Efficiency has been emphasized by governments and donors to provide services with greater results while lowering costs, as development assistance for health has stagnated globally, and each country faces challenges in domestic financing with regard to resources and competing priorities (Appleford and RamaRao, 2019).
+Efficiency has been emphasized by governments and donors to provide services with greater results while lowering costs, as development assistance for health has stagnated globally, and each country faces challenges in domestic financing regarding resources and competing priorities (Appleford and RamaRao, 2019).
 Increases in transparency and accountability of donors and stakeholders likely contribute to improved efficiency in FP programs.
-Transparency in the end goals of program transitions creates pathways to achieve these goals, rules, responsibilities, and financing allowing local stakeholders, as well as external partners, to be accountable for their decisions and activities.
+Transparency in the end goals of program transitions creates pathways to achieve these goals, rules, responsibilities, and financing, allowing local stakeholders, as well as external partners, to be accountable for their decisions and activities.
 Both will facilitate a transition process in which donors and local stakeholders can maintain a shared vision with clear delineations of well-aligned responsibilities, cross-sector and cross-agency communication, and local capacity to be strengthened to ensure long-term sustainability.

-An essential element of this process is the understanding of diverse capacities among local stakeholders, so capacity development can be built upon existing capacities and aligned with priorities of local government and stakeholders-a key shift in USAID's local capacity principles (USAID, 2021).
+An essential element of this process is capacities among diverse local stakeholders, as capacity strengthening continues to be emphasized while accountability of USAID to local stakeholders is prioritized in the recently updated USAID's policy (USAID, 2024).
 Unfortunately, challenges remain where transparency and accountability have typically been an afterthought of global health programs transitioning out of support (Bao et al., 2015).
-Additionally, wide variations in the definitions and measurements of these constructs require further work for country-specific definitions and operationalizations (Bao et al., 2015; Gotsadge et al., 2019).
-Communication and coordination between government and non-governmental stakeholders can create wide support for FP programs and ensure their efficiency and sustainability (Bertrand, 2015).
+Additionally, wide variations in the definitions and measurements of these constructs, evident in both our review and pilot, require further work for country-specific definitions and operationalization (Bao et al., 2015; Gotsadge et al., 2019).
+Communication and coordination between government and nongovernmental stakeholders can create wide support for FP programs and ensure their efficiency and sustainability (Bertrand, 2015).

-Finally, we can also monitor strategic activities at the policy level to set the stage for other activities to be monitored under the programming and service delivery domains.
+Finally, we can monitor strategic activities at the policy level to set the stage for other activities to be monitored under the programming and service delivery domains.
 Indicators can include those already in use, such as the FP Effort (FPE) Index (Ross and Stover, 2001) and the National Composite Index for FP (NCIFP) (Rosenberg, 2020).
-Their respective domains of Policy and State-Setting Activities (in FPE), and Strategy (in NCIFP) include indicators, mostly qualitative, that can be adapted for this purpose.
+Their respective domains of policy and state-setting activities (in FPE) and strategy (in NCIFP) include indicators, mostly qualitative, that can be adapted for this purpose.
 For example, both FPE and NCIFP include a question about laws and regulations related to importing versus local manufacturing of contraceptives.

-At the program level, a key indicator identified in the literature was relative roles of local stakeholders in funding, technical implementation, and M&E of FP programs (e.g., Chaudry et al. 2012; Gotsadge et al. 2019; Silverman et al. 2020; Resch & Hecht 2018).
+At the program level, a key indicator identified in the literature was the relative roles of local stakeholders in funding, technical implementation, and M&E of FP programs (e.g., Chaudry et al. 2012; Gotsadge et al. 2019; Resch & Hecht 2018; Silverman et al. 2020).
 Local stakeholders need to have clearly defined roles and responsibilities and the capacity to fulfill those responsibilities to institutionalize FP program design and implementation.
-Without the institutionalization of capacity for these responsibilities, a country may not be ready to transition from donor support or to sustain FP programs posttransition in the long term.
+Without the institutionalization of these responsibilities and the capacity to carry them, a country may not be ready to transition from donor support or to sustain FP programs post-transition in the long term.